elixir-lang/elixir-lang.github.com/_posts/2012-04-17-what-s-new-in-elixir-2.markdown

 title: What's New in Elixir  &#35;2
 author: Alexei Sholik
 category: whatsnew
+excerpt: This week has not seen as many prominent new features as the previous one.
+Still, more bugs have been fixed and a number of small improvements has been made here and there, so the overall progress is quite noticeable.
 ---
 This week has not seen as many prominent new features as the previous one.
 Still, more bugs have been fixed and a number of small improvements has been made here and there, so the overall progress is quite noticeable.

 Let's get started with our usual overview.
 I'm using the latest master (`2851da4186a7e4c8e94c6ddd4e78dc7e883a31e9`) to compile and run the code snippets in this post.